 Who It's Good For: A self-starter with previous experience or an interest in Sales.

 Sound Like You?
-Check Out: Account Executive at CloudBees, Senior Account Executive at Relativity, and Enterprise Account Executive at OneLogin (and learn more about the growing field of technical sales before applying!)
+Check Out: Account Executive at CloudBees, Enterprise Account Executive at DocuSign, and Account Executive at Quip (and learn more about the growing field of technical sales before applying!)

 Why You Can Do It Remotely: You don't need to be in a particular location to make sales calls, deliver pitches, send follow-up emails, or manage your sales team.
 And if you have to fly from an office to meet a client, you can just as easily fly from your hometown.